kent1325/2D-Brain-age-estimation_AD-classification_using_DL/README.md

 # 2D Brain Age Estimation and Alzheimer’s disease Classification using Deep Learning

 This project aims to apply brain age as a biomaker for Alzheimer's disease.
-Thus, a CNN for regression is employed from [@shengfly](https://github.com/shengfly/global-local-transformer) to estimate the brain age using MR images.
-Additionally, we use the learned feature vector from the CNN regression model to a multi-layer perceptron (MLP) model do Alzheimer’s disease diagnosis.
+Thus, a transformer is from [@shengfly](https://github.com/shengfly/global-local-transformer) to estimate the brain age using MR images.
+Additionally, we use the learned feature vector from the transformer regression model to a multi-layer perceptron (MLP) model do Alzheimer’s disease diagnosis.